1980s Funeral Songs

 Brad Paisley ft.
 Dolly Parton

-While emotional about separation, the focus on eventual reunion and heaven\\
+While emotional about separation, the focus on eventual reunion and heaven's peace brings comfort.

 A haunting meditation on love, loss, and the complexity of human emotion.